Lauri-Litovuo/get_next_line/README.md

 # Get Next Line

 ## Introduction
 Get Next Line is a project that is part of the curriculum for the Hive Helsinki Coding School.
+The goal of this project was programming a function that returns a line read from a file descriptor.

 Through this project, I learned the use of static variables in C and usage of the read function.
 Yet, the key learning for me in this project was appropriate use of the dynamic memory allocation (malloc) and free.

 ## Table of Contents
 - [Installation](#installation)